El Chulo

 El ChuloPhoto © artist's Instagram

-When he started making music in Cuba, in the Havana neighborhood of Old Havana, the representatives of urban genre were Los Generales, Michel Delgado, son of Issac Delgado, and Jose Juanqui, with whom he formed a group.
+When he started making music in Cuba, in the Havana neighborhood of Old Havana, the representatives of the urban genre were Los Generales, Michel Delgado, son of Issac Delgado, and Jose Juanqui, with whom he formed a group.
 He always knew he wanted to emigrate to the United States.
 He was always drawn to the reggaeton genre.
-His childhood was spent in an environment marked by marginality.
+His childhood was spent in an environment marked by marginalization.

 His album El Presidente is set to be released in October 2020.